 Demands for Fulfillment are Growing

 The jump in digital purchasing has led to significant changes for fulfillment centers.
-The future of eCommerce will require more warehouse space, an enormous variety of products, and rapid fulfillment.
+The future eCommerce retail will require more warehouse space, an enormous variety of products, and rapid fulfillment.
 Hence, delivery is now a cornerstone of eCommerce success.
 Brands should find other ways to optimize fulfillment operations.

 Did you know that 65% of consumers check free shipping thresholds before adding an item to their cart?
 Also, the pandemic is no longer an excuse for service disruptions, particularly once Coronavirus vaccines roll out.
 In terms of online shipping, 21% of US buyers would not forgive brands for late shipping while 67% of consumers expect same-day, next-day, or two-day delivery.